Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 ![](./img/changes.png)

-In the chart above and in your exploration in general, you ignore (for now) the assets of type `autodesk.design:assets.binary-1.0.0`, `autodesk.design:assets.renderstyle-1.0.0`, and `autodesk.design:assets.geometry-1.0.0`, and focus instead only on the rest of the asset types which give you a hint on the nature of changes:
+In the chart above and in your exploration in general, you can ignore (for now) the assets of type `autodesk.design:assets.binary-1.0.0`, `autodesk.design:assets.renderstyle-1.0.0`, and `autodesk.design:assets.geometry-1.0.0`, and focus instead only on the rest of the asset types which give you a hint on the nature of changes:

-- `autodesk.design:assets.group-1.0.0` - change or addition of this type of assets indicates a modification of parts hierarchy.
-In this example, the group asset was referencing one door instance, and now it references two, which can be observed in the Model Browser as follows:
+- `autodesk.design:assets.group-1.0.0` - a change or addition of this type of assets indicates a modification of parts hierarchy.
+In this example, the group asset referenced one door instance, and now it references two, which can be observed in the Model Browser as follows:

 	![](./img/structure_change2.png)

-- `autodesk.design:assets.instance-1.0.0` and `autodesk.design:assets.design-1.0.0` - change or addition of these types of assets indicate that some properties were added or modified.
-In our example, the properties of the wall have changed when we added the door, which was reflected in modification of instance asset containing the instance wall properties as follows:
+- `autodesk.design:assets.instance-1.0.0` and `autodesk.design:assets.design-1.0.0` - a change or addition of these types of assets indicate that some properties were added or modified.
+In our example, the properties of the wall have changed when we added the door, which was reflected in the modification of asset instance containing the instance wall properties as follows:

 	![](./img/instance_wall_diff.png)

-To conclude, these hints help in targeting the needed type of changes that you are looking for when dealing with data differences between two revisions (versions).
+To conclude, these hints help in targeting the needed type of changes that you are looking for when dealing with data difference between two revisions (versions).
 If interested in modification of the hierarchical structure of the parts, look for the group assets.
 If interested in property changes, look for the instance and design assets.

 -----------